-Where appropriate, cases may be referred to the Pensions Committee for consideration and considered on its individual merit.
-Decisions may be made by the Chair in consultation with officers if an urgent decision is required between Committee meetings.
+Where appropriate, cases may be referred to the Pension Fund Committee for consideration and considered on its individual merit.
+Decisions may be made by the officers (in consultation with the Chair and opposition spokesperson) if an urgent decision is required between Committee meetings.